 Beale Street in Memphis is a place with mojo.
 It flows freely in the breeze buoyed by the rhythms emanating from places like B.B.
 King’s and the Rum Boogie Cafe.

-An Original Beale Street Business
+An Original Store on Beale Street in Memphis

 I loved the bow ties for sale, handmade from his grandma’s sewing scraps, by a little boy named Moe – Moe’s Bows.
 Darn if they weren’t cute!
 And quite popular in a city where bow ties are fashionable thanks to hometown boy Justin Timberlake.

-Everything about Schwab’s represents the idea of mojo — Abraham Schwab setting out to America to find his way; a store that today doesn’t conform to the ordinary; that allows a little boy named Moe a place to sell his bows; a place where candy like my grandma kept at her house is still for sale; a place where the blues wafts in on the air each time the wooden door squeaks open.
+But everything about Schwab’s represents the idea of mojo — Abraham Schwab setting out to America to find his way; a store that today doesn’t conform to the ordinary; that allows a little boy named Moe a place to sell his bows; a place where candy like my grandma kept at her house is still for sale; a place where the blues wafts in on the air each time the wooden door squeaks open.